 Raster images use bit maps to store information.
 This means a large file needs a large bitmap.
 The larger the image, the more disk space the image file will take up.
 As an example, a 640 x 480 image requires information to be stored for 307,200 pixels, while a 3072 x 2048 image (from a 6.3 Megapixel digital camera) needs to store information for a whopping 6,291,456 pixels.
 We use algorithms that compress images to help reduce these file sizes.
 Image formats like jpeg and gif are common compressed image formats.
 Scaling down these images is easy but enlarging a bitmap makes it pixelated or simply blurred.
 Hence for images that need to scale to different sizes, we use vector graphics.

 File extensions: .BMP, .TIF, .GIF, .JPG

-- Raster to Vector : Image tracing in computing can be referred to vectorization and it’s simply the conversion of raster images to vector images.
+- Raster to Vector: Image tracing in computing can be referred to as vectorization and it’s simply the conversion of raster images to vector images.
 An interesting application of vectorization is to update images and recover work.
 Vectorization can be used to retrieve information that we have lost.
 Paint in Microsoft Windows produces a bitmap output file.
 It is easy to notice jagged lines in Paint.
-In this kind of a conversion the image size reduces drastically.
-As a result an exact conversion is not possible in this scenario.
-Due to various approximations and editing that is done in the process of conversion the converted images are not of good quality.
+In this kind of conversion, the image size reduces drastically.
+As a result, an exact conversion is not possible in this scenario.
+Due to various approximations and editing that are done in the process of conversion the converted images are not of good quality.